Sponsored by: Pedal-With-Pete® and Cerebral Palsy Alliance Research Foundation

 Research grant funding supports high-quality, clinical research projects/programs.
 The award may be used to fund planning for a project or to complete a small research project of high impact in any area relevant to the AACPDM.
 The successful applicant will have a commitment to and track record in childhood-onset disability research.

-Any member of the AACPDM is eligible to apply.
-The PI on the grant must be an AACPDM member.
+Any member in good standing with the AACPDM is eligible to apply and the PI on the grant must be an AACPDM member.
 Only one grant application per member will be considered in a given budget year.
 The budget limit is $25,000 USD.

 Grant applications are open for online submission.
 Please read the application outline on how to prepare your application for submission.